data-miner00/book/contents/programming/bloom-filter.md

 Strings can be inserted via the `insert` method, `find` for the lookup operation that returns a boolean value and the `showState` method shows the current state of the bit array.
 The `#itemCount` keep tracks of how many elements has been inserted since its instantiation.

 The `#sliceStart` and `#sliceEnd` does not have anything to do with Bloom Filter.
-It's just a way I use to intepret the hashes and convert them into bit array positions.
+It is just a way I personally use to intepret the hashes and convert them into bit array positions.

 ## Closing Remark

-Bloom Filter is a powerful data structure that can be used in situations when false positive can be tolerated.
+In short, Bloom Filter is a powerful and efficient data structure that can be used in situations when false positive can be tolerated.
 By tolerating the slim chance of collision, we are rewarded with an incredibly memory efficient data structure with miniscule size.

 ## Reference